theisaachome/learn-graphQL/README.md

 ## Description

-this is about learning and practicing GraphQL.
+this repo is about learning and practicing GraphQL with Frontend Reactjs.